mashpie/i18n-node/README.md

     // setup some locales - other locales default to en silently locales:['en', 'de'],

-    // fall back from Dutch to German and from any localized German (de-at, de-li etc.) to German fallbacks:{'nl': 'de', 'de-*': 'de'},
+    // fallback from Dutch to German and from any localized German (de-at, de-li etc.) to German fallbacks:{'nl': 'de', 'de-*': 'de'},

     // you may alter a site wide default locale